codanaut/radiocord/README.md

     python3 -m pip install -U "py-cord[voice]"

-youtube-dl for the lofi & youtube sections.
+youtube-dl for the lofi & youtube sections. (this is now disabled by default)

     sudo pip install --upgrade youtube_dl